oroinc/documentation/commerce/user_guide/products/products/actions_main/products_viewpage.rst

    :header: "Field", "Description"
    :widths: 30, 60

-   "**Unit**","The main product unit that is used as default in the product details in the front store and the acceptable precision (number of digits after the decimal point) for it"
+   "**Unit**","The main product unit that is used as default in the product details in the storefront and the acceptable precision (number of digits after the decimal point) for it"
    "**Additional Units**","The list of additional units of quantity applicable for the product.
 For each unit, the following information is displayed:

     - The name of the unit.